moussan/AWS-DDOS-Playbooks/README.md

 Objective: Classify incoming traffic to identify legitimate vs. malicious sources.
 Steps:
-A. Analyze CloudFront logs and VPC flow logs for unusual IP patterns.
+- Analyze CloudFront logs and VPC flow logs for unusual IP patterns.
-B. Use AWS Athena to query logs for specific attack vectors.
+- Use AWS Athena to query logs for specific attack vectors.
-C. Identify common attack vectors such as SYN flood or HTTP floods.
+- Identify common attack vectors such as SYN flood or HTTP floods.

 **Outcome: Clear classification of attack sources and patterns.**